Duke Physics Department Crunches Data with JetStor RAID Arrays

 JetStor® RAID Arrays Support Cutting-Edge Physics Research at Duke University

-THE ORGANIZATION At the Duke University Physics Department in Durham, North Carolina, some 600 faculty, graduate students, postdocs, researchers, and visiting scholars work in such fields as nuclear physics, condensed matter physics, high energy physics, photon physics, and quantum optics.
+At the Duke University Physics Department in Durham, North Carolina, some 600 faculty, graduate students, postdocs, researchers, and visiting scholars work in such fields as nuclear physics, condensed matter physics, high energy physics, photon physics, and quantum optics.
 The department has 1,500 computers and workstations in facilities like the new 280,000 square-foot French Family Science Center, which has laboratories for genomics, biological chemistry, materials science, nanoscience, physical biology, and bioinformatics.

-THE CHALLENGE Research at Duke’s physics department, generates vast amounts of data that must be stored for analysis and peer review.
+Research at Duke’s physics department, generates vast amounts of data that must be stored for analysis and peer review.
 Not all the data are quantitative, however.
 Research groups, such as the biophysics workgroup investigating the dynamics of cardiac muscles, often rely on high-speed cameras that produce huge quantities of images very rapidly.
 Just one research group can create a terabyte of data each month and the Duke Physics Department has over 12 such groups.
 Additionally, unlike at commercial enterprises that often produce somewhat consistent levels of data over the course of weeks, the data generated at the physics department is “bursty.”
 Sophisticated, often custom-built applications may rest dormant for periods and then rapidly churn out data for the duration of experiments.

 The Duke Physics Department initially met its substantial storage needs by using direct-attached storage (DAS), in which large hard drives were directly linked to computers without a network in between.
 Stored data, however, were accessible only from the attached computer and the amounts of data preserved were limited by the capacities of each hard drive.
 Although investigative science is highly collaborative, researchers were unable to easily share data, which impeded analyses and ensuing discoveries.